datopian/playbook/culture/README.md

 Culture is often implicit rather than explicit.
 It is usually undocumented, unlike, say, the way to prepare an invoice or to set up a laptop.
 This is our attempt to document our culture, to make it more explicit and therefore to make it easier to navigate, participate in and contribute to, especially for newcomers.

+At Datopian we stand for an extraordinary culture and we are an enterprise where culture comes first.

 ## Ontology

 All culture is rooted in an (implicit) ontology: a set of beliefs about "being", that is, how human beings are and how they operate.